PeterGyger/stevemar.github.io/_posts/2019-02-28-adventures-in-iks-part1.md

 We created a Dockerfile to containerize our app, leveraging the Python 3.7 image.
 Lines 2 through 5 are only required if you need Node installed, too.

-> :bulb: One issue we ran into was to ensure the `app.run(host='0.0.0.0')` to serve your Flask app, otherwise when you run your Docker image it won't work.
+> :bulb: One issue we ran into was to ensure the app is hosted on 0.0.0.0.
+To do so, ensure the Flask app has the following line: `app.run(host='0.0.0.0')`, otherwise when you run your Docker image it won't work.

 ```Dockerfile
 FROM python:3.7